Search for missing Sala plane suspended

+Guernsey Police have suspended the search for Emiliano Sala, with the force having so far found "no signs of those on board" an aircraft on which the Cardiff City striker was travelling.

-The French Civil Aviation Authority confirmed that the 28 year-old was on a plane that had gone missing while travelling from Nantes to Cardiff late on Tuesday (AEDT).
+The French Civil Aviation Authority confirmed on Tuesday that the 28-year-old was on a plane that had gone missing while travelling from Nantes to Cardiff late on Monday.

 "We have found no signs of those on board.
 If they did land on the water, the chances of survival are at this stage, unfortunately, slim.